OmarMoMorgan/Ethernet_generator/README.md

 how to run:
 to run this proejct ,it is advisable to have visual studio 2022 installed

-curretnly this is only milestone 1 which is having ethernet packets but it is not fully optmized yet
+this is milestone 2 but the code is not fully optimized due to other personal commitments with other proejcts but could be modified isa with more stuff to make the crc faster, and add some more bonus features that could help the project